cnr-isti-vclab/openlime/README.md

 ### Run the node.js server

 If you wish, you can run the node.js development server to serve your web pages.
 This server will use `./dist` as the home directory.
-The server is run in "hot" mode, which means that whenever you change a file in the `./src` directory, the webpack code will automatically be rebuilt, and your web browser will automatically refresh, to reflect your latest changes.
+The server is run in "hot" mode, which means that whenever you change a file in the `./src` directory, the webpack code will automatically be rebuilt.
+Your web browser will automatically refresh to reflect your latest changes.
 ```bash
 npm run start
 ```

-Then access the demo app at http://localhost:8080 (which by default is `./dist/index.html`).
+Then access the demo app at http://localhost:8080 (which, by default, is `./dist/index.html`).

 If you prefer to serve from a different port, say 8088, you can call
 ```bash